accrescent/accrescent/README.md

 # Accrescent

-A novel Android app repository with a focus on security, privacy and usability.
+A novel Android app store with a focus on security, privacy and usability.

 </div>